COLT .45 ACP SEMI-AUTO PISTOLS

 The United States Army adopted the Colt Model 1911 semi-automatic pistol which was in .45 ACP.
 There were various versions made and over 100 years later, some are still in service and new versions are being made.

-In 1914, Canada bought 5,000 of the Commercial “Government Model” along with special Mills Equipment Company made webbing for use by the Canadian Expeditionary Force (C.E.F. , CEF)
+In 1914, Canada bought 5,000 of the Commercial “Government Model” along with special Mills Equipment Company made webbing for use by the Canadian Expeditionary Force (C.E.F. , CEF).
+Although most collectors and shooters call these “Government Models” 1911s, as they are physcially identical, they are NOT Model of 1911s as they were NOT the U.S. Army model and were NOT so marked.

 A rare complete and documented set is in the New Westminster Museum and Archives, New Westminster, BC.
 That pistol is serial number C13085.
 There are Canadian C/|\ (arrow inside the “C”) signifying that it was Canadian issue.
 It has wartime issue markings on the front of the grip.